Here we go again with another title with the word ‘grace’ in it.

 A crow, having had his fill from the hollowed eye socket from the corpse on the top of the pile, launches himself into the sulfur choked sky and over the burning city.

 The crow navigates through rows of once meticulously trimmed hedges and trees of a once vibrant park that is now dying from rot.
-He spots his quarry near a rust choked fountain; a baby carriage occupied by a slumbering, six month old infant.
+He spots his quarry near a rust choked fountain; a baby carriage occupied by a slumbering, six-month-old infant.
 His talons grip the carriage’s handle.
-His eyes fix on the child.
+His eyes fixed on the child.

 “Ladies and gentlemen.
 To anyone within the sound of my voice, I would just like to say if there’s anyone left.
 Please, find a way to take care of each other.
 Find shelter underground.
 I will remain here for as long as I can, I don’t know how much time we have left.
 As we stand on the brink of extinction, I for one will not go quietly into that good night.
 Half of our crew have already perished…I…I…” he trails off as tears well in his eyes.
 He is unable to continue.